-6.6.3 Talking to Multiple Servers in Parallel
+Talking to Multiple Servers in Parallel

-When it's time to send those commands to the servers, redpipe batches all commands for each server and sends them out.
+When it's time to send those commands to the servers, redpipe currently batches all commands for each server and sends them out.
+By default, the batches sent to each redis server are performed in serial order.
 RedPipe supports asynchronous execution of commands to multiple redis servers via threads.
-You can disable this so that the batches sent to each redis server are performed in serial order.
+By default it is disabled.

 If you talk to only one redis backend connection at a time, RedPipe doesn't have to worry about parallel execution.
-If you execute a pipeline that combines commands to multiple backends, redpipe will use threads to talk to all backends in parallel.
+But if you execute a pipeline that combines commands to multiple backends, it can benefit from asynchronous execution.